the-rhizome-collaborative/wp-multisite-internal-sso/README.md

 A WordPress plugin that enables Single Sign-On (SSO) for users across multiple sites in a WordPress Multisite network.
 This plugin automatically logs in users from a primary site to a secondary site within the same network, facilitating seamless access between sites without requiring reauthentication.

-Currently, this is omni directional, users from Site 1 have access to Site 2 (if they've been added to both sites) but not vice versa.
+Currently, this works in all directions, users from Site 2 have access to Site 1.

 ## Features